sebastianbergmann/phpunit-documentation-english/src/attributes.rst

 | yes         | yes          | no         |
 +-------------+--------------+------------+

-The ``BackupStaticProperties`` attribute can be used to specify that static properties of classes should be backed up before a test and then restored after the test has been run.
+The ``BackupStaticProperties(bool $enabled)`` attribute can be used to specify whether static properties of classes should be backed up before a test and then restored after the test has been run.

 .. _appendixes.attributes.ExcludeStaticPropertyFromBackup: